SkylineCommunications/dataminer-docs/user-guide/part_3/DataminerAgents/Rolling_back_a_DataMiner_upgrade.md

 ## Rolling back a DataMiner upgrade

 By default, prior to DataMiner 10.0.0/10.0.3, when you upgrade a DataMiner Agent, a rollback package is created.
 This package contains all files replaced during the upgrade.
 If, for any reason, the DataMiner Agent has to revert to some previous state, you can unpack a rollback package using the DataMiner Taskbar Utility or StandaloneUpgrade.exe.

-However, for recent DataMiner versions, we recommend to instead downgrade by using the full upgrade package of the version you want to go back to.
-As such, from DataMiner 10.0.0/10.0.3 onwards, rollback packages are no longer created.
+However, rollback packages are no longer created in recent DataMiner versions.
+We recommend that you instead downgrade by using the full upgrade package of the version you want to go back to.

 > [!TIP]
 > See also: